hongxin/csmath-2019/hw/README.md

 + Homework 05 ⇒ 2D SVM

 ## Report instruction
-Please finish the report of homework please follow this [instruction](../pdf/jupyternotebook.pdf).
+Please follow this [instruction](../pdf/jupyternotebook.pdf) to write a corresponding report for each homework.

 ## Optional exercises